Skip to content

 Size

-This refers the dimensions of your spectacles, changeable according to the dimensions of your head.
+This refers to the dimensions of your spectacles, changeable according to the dimensions of your head.

 Every Cubitts frame style comes in up to five sizes, from Extra Small to Extra Large, to suit heads from the Lilliputian to the colossal, the capacious to the svelte.